 The moss is the most commonly suggested self-sustaining terrarium plant since it is a pioneering species.
 In addition, it is simple to maintain and grow.
 To top it all off, growing this plant doesn’t require a lot of water.

-Using moss in a terrarium is also a good idea because this form of the plant does not need nutrients.
+Using moss in a terrarium is also a good idea because this form of plant does not need nutrients.

 In contrast to other plants, mosses don’t have specialized tissues for transferring water and nutrients.
 As a result, mosses get their water from the leaves on their stems.
 And so, they require constant exposure to a moist atmosphere.